The St. Lawrence University Fellowship program aims to:

 · Recognize seriousness of purpose in students who seek to build imaginatively on their past achievements.

 The following guidelines apply to the St. Lawrence University Fellows program:

-1. Nine weeks of full-time study during the summer months are normally required.
+1. Eight weeks of full-time study during the summer months are normally required.
 Ordinarily, students are expected to begin their work in late May.
 However, exceptions will be made for students returning from the study abroad programs in Australia and New Zealand, provided that these students present a clear plan, approved by their faculty mentors, for making progress on their summer projects prior to their return to campus.
 Students who are seniors at the time of application are NOT eligible for this fellowship.

 3. An additional award is available to reimburse project-related expenses, such as travel and supplies.
 Ordinarily, the upper limit of this award is $300.
-Application for such support should be made concurrently when applying for a Fellowship, and a budget with estimated expenses should be included with the proposal if the student wishes to have project-related expenses paid for by the SLU Fellowship program.
+A budget with estimated expenses should be included with the proposal if the student wishes to have project-related expenses paid for by the SLU Fellowship program.
 If more than $300 is needed for research expenses, both the student and his/her mentor are required to make a clear case for additional funding in the application and in the mentor’s supporting letter.
 Importantly, there is no guarantee that requests for large sums of support in excess of $300 can be supported by the SLU Fellows program.
 If the excess funds requested are essential for the project’s completion, but are not available, the project may be deemed unfeasible by the committee, and rejected.
 Capital items purchased under this award remain the property of the sponsoring department.